Creating a View to Join Tables

 1. Make sure your tables are using key values

-This second screen of the View wizard allows you to associate two fields from the tables.
-View field names are created by combining the name of the table, a period, and the original field name.
+- On the View Properties screen, you need to associate key fields from the two selected tables.
+By default, view field names are created by combining the name of the table, a period, and the original field name.
 Choose your key fields to associate in the left and right dropdowns, and use the radio buttons under each dropdown to indicate which records to include from each table.
-Press the Add button to include this relationship in the View.
+Click the + button to add this relationship in the view.

 Views support the following join types:

-- Left Outer Join: Includes all records in Left Table and only matching records in Right Table.
+- Left Outer Join – Includes all records in Left Table and only matching records in the Right Table.

-- Right Outer Join: Includes all records from Right Table and only matching records in Left Table.
+- Right Outer Join – Includes all records from the Right Table and only matching records in the Left Table.

-- Full Outer Join: Includes all records in both tables, even if no other matching record exists.
+- Full Outer Join – Includes all records in both tables, even if no matching records exist.